-LAS VEGAS, January 5, 2014 — Starcom MediaVest Group (SMG), a division of Publicis Groupe [Euronext Paris FR0000130577, CAC 40], announced today the launch of CONTENT@SCALE, a next-generation technology platform that will make content available from some of the world's best publishers to brands at scale.
+LAS VEGAS, January 5, 2014 — Starcom MediaVest Group (SMG), a division of Publicis Groupe, announced today the launch of CONTENT@SCALE, a next-generation technology platform that will enable marketers to automate and distribute quality content from some of the world's best publishers in real-time.
 This new platform will allow SMG clients who participate to surface evergreen content from these publishers across a number of categories including entertainment, health, technology, fashion and more, to publish live into paid media and engage consumers with the topics they care most about right now.
-SMG will create this product with leading publishers to make their content available, including: Ahalogy, Demand Media, Glam Media, Forbes, Martha Stewart Omnimedia, Parade, Rodale Inc. and Time, Inc. and CONTENT@SCALE will launch in beta in North America in Q1, and will then roll out globally by the second half of 2014.

 Display advertising had almost been written off when native advertising made its mark against a backdrop of controversy.